-- The project must support three different learning competencies outlined on the Activity Submission Form – Co Curricular Record (see Appendix I for more details).
+- The project must support 2 of the 13 different learning competencies outlined on the Activity Submission Form – Co Curricular Record.

 - The project must demonstrate a clear benefit to the College community and provide opportunity for co-curricular learning that occurs outside of the traditional classroom.